 But in the organization, we need to take a hard look at the sustainability of the word sustainable and do so with great care and critical thinking.

 If sustainable strategy means, all fixed, long term, clear destination, set of implementable actions with little ongoing questioning, then, sustainability is not a good competitive advantage.

 If sustainable change means we know exactly what is going to happen, and we will not have deviations from plan, then, sustainability is not a competitive advantage either.

 Same applies to sustainable culture.

-The risk is that sustainable becomes equivalent to fixed, unquestioned and predictable.
+The risk is that sustainable becomes the equivalent to fixed, unquestioned and predictable.

 But the term has, of course, intrinsic value, once we have catered for those possible mis-applications.